Jayer117-ball/HighandDry/README.md

 Welcome!
 This guide will help you install my **Fallout: New Vegas** modlist using **Wabbajack**.
 Whether you’re new to modding or just need some extra guidance, follow these steps carefully and in order, and you’ll be playing a fully modded New Vegas in no time!

 ---
+## 📌 Rootbuilder

+- This modlist uses a plugin called Rootbuilder.
+It allows you to manage files in the base game directory through Mod Organizer.
+And keeps your game folder untouched and as clean as the day it was installed.
+- You do not need to manually install a single mod or exe into your game folder.
+- Please before you try to play the list make sure to follow the steps below if you have placed any contents into your game folder.

 ## 📌 Requirements